 We dined indoors during our visit, but there is also a charming outdoor terrace that overlooks The Green – a perfect spot to enjoy al fresco dining and make the most of the last few days of summer.

-Afternoon tea is currently served from Wednesday to Sunday at 15:00 or 17:00, priced at £35 per person for the Chelsea Afternoon Tea.
-Alternatively, you can choose to upgrade to the Sparkling Chelsea Afternoon Tea at £45 with a glass of Louis Pommery English Brut, or for a more decadent experience, why not opt for the Limitless Sparkling Chelsea Afternoon Tea, priced at £79 per person, with free-flowing Louis Pommery English Brut for 90 minutes.
+Afternoon tea is currently served daily at 15:00 or 17:00, priced at £39 per person for the Chelsea Afternoon Tea.
+Alternatively, you can choose to upgrade to the Sparkling Chelsea Afternoon Tea at £49 with a glass of Louis Pommery English Brut, or for a more decadent experience, why not opt for the Limitless Sparkling Chelsea Afternoon Tea, priced at £79 per person, with free-flowing Louis Pommery English Brut for 90 minutes.
 The packages are available to book online at Searcys or as a gift voucher.

 Booking is necessary, please visit Searcys online store to secure your place via this link.